Kent, McGregor & Morelos among five to leave Rangers

 Scotland midfielder Ryan Jack's deal also expired this summer but he signed a one-year extension last week.

-"The players have given excellent service and move on with the warmest wishes," said a Rangers statement.
+"The departing players have given excellent service and move on with the warmest wishes," said a Rangers statement.

 "The individuals contributed enormously to the capture of a record 55th Scottish league title, last season's Scottish Cup, the run to the Europa League final and qualification for the Champions League this season.